IBM-Cloud/terraform-provider-ibm/website/docs/d/is_instances.html.markdown

 - `vpc_name` - (Optional, String) The name of the VPC to filter the instances attached.
 - `instance_group` - (Optional, String) Instance group ID to filter the instances attached to it.
 - `instance_group_name` - (Optional, String) Instance group name to filter the instances attached to it.
+- `dedicated_host_name` - (Optional, String) Dedicated host name to filter the instances attached to it.
+- `dedicated_host` - (Optional, String) Dedicated host ID to filter the instances attached to it.
+- `placement_group_name` - (Optional, String) Placement group name to filter the instances attached to it.
+- `placement_group` - (Optional, String) Placement group ID to filter the instances attached to it.

 ## Attribute reference
 In addition to all argument reference list, you can access the following attribute references after your data source is created.